michaelkryukov/bounded_pool/README.md

 [![PyPI version](https://badge.fury.io/py/bounded-pool.svg)](https://badge.fury.io/py/bounded-pool)

-Simplistic and universal bounded pool executer that allows to process N tasks as the same time while limiting size of the queue.
+Simplistic and universal bounded pool executor that allows to process N tasks as the same time while limiting size of the queue.
 Tasks can be functions or coroutines.
 Under the hood `bounded_pool` uses threads or processes, depending on used class.
 Refer to `tests/test_basic.py` for details.